Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 All over the world people will be muttering to themselves, ‘only once a year’.
 Hang in there!
 There will be a whole 12 months before this particular circus rolls around again.

 By then you might have learned how to say no or to lower the bar.
-On the bright side, you’ve got 12 months to hone the skills of self-care and perspective, ready in time for next year!
+And – you’ve got 12 months to hone your skills of self-care and perspective, ready for next year!

-We hope you’ve enjoyed our 12 Rules for Happier Holidays and can see how they might be useful in your own life!
+These 12 Rules for Happier Holidays were written by myself and Lucy Hone in 2023.
+They seem to be more needed each year!
+We hope you’ve enjoyed them and can see how you might use them.
 As much as we all look forward to a break and time with family and friends, most of us have moments when it’s helpful to have some tools to keep our relationships, sanity and dignity intact; we certainly lean into these pretty heavily at times in our own ‘real not perfect’ lives!